accelerex-developer/RexPayCSharp/README.md

 # RexPayCSharp Library

-The RexPayCSharp library provides a convenient wrapper for integrating RexPayCSharp payments into your DotNet/C# applications.
+The # Rexpay.Net library provides a convenient wrapper for integrating # Rexpay.Net payments into your DotNet/C# applications.

 ## Getting Started